ali-kerem/SLICEChat-encoder/README.md

 # SLICEChat Encoder

+Official whole-slide image (WSI) encoder training code for [SLICEChat: Progressive In-Encoder Token Pruning for Whole-Slide Pathology Language Models](https://arxiv.org/abs/2609.24894).

-Training code for a whole-slide image (WSI) encoder built from pre-extracted patch features and their spatial coordinates.
-Training has two required stages:
+This repository trains the SLICEChat encoder from pre-extracted patch features and their spatial coordinates.
+For training and inference with the full pathology multimodal LLM, see [SLICEChat](https://github.com/ali-kerem/SLICEChat).

+Encoder training has two required stages:

 1. **MAE pretraining** trains a vision encoder by reconstructing masked WSI patch features.
 2. **CLIP training** initializes the encoder from the MAE checkpoint and aligns slide representations with pathology-report text.
 The provided run also adds and trains a Cropr token-pruning module and an attention pooler.